 For raster layers the current extent or selected graphics can be used as extraction boundaries.

-- Relative to Ground - altitude of the element relative to the actual ground elevation of a particular location.
+Sets the altitude of the element relative to the actual ground elevation of a particular location.
 If the ground elevation of a location is exactly at sea level, and the altitude for a point is set to 9 meters, then the placemark elevation is 9 meters with this mode.
 However, if the same placemark is set over a location where the ground elevation is 10 meters above sea level, the elevation of the placemark is then 19 meters.

-- Absolute - altitude of the element exactly above sea level, regardless of the actual elevation of the terrain beneath the element.
+Sets the altitude of the element exactly above sea level, regardless of the actual elevation of the terrain beneath the element.
 For example, if you set the altitude of a placemark to 10 meters with an absolute altitude mode, the placemark will appear to be at ground level if the terrain beneath is also 10 meters above sea level.
 If the terrain is 5 meters above sea level, the placemark will appear elevated above the terrain by 5 meters.

 Altitude units can be meters or feet.

-In this video you will see a practical example of using the XTools Pro “Export Data to KML” tool.
+In this video you will see a practical example of using the XTools Pro “Export to KML” tool.

 Exporting a part of buildings of University of California campus in Los Angeles, with labels and in 3D, from ArcGIS to KML format is used to demonstrate the tool functionality.